myominnooetc/git-github-basics/README.md

 ## What Is Version Control?

-Version control helps developers track and manage changes to a software projectโ«s code.
+Version control helps developers track and manage changes to a software project’s code.
 As a software project grows, version control becomes essential.
-Take WordPressโ«ฆ
+Take WordPress…

 At this point, WordPress is a pretty big project.
-If a core developer wanted to work on one specific part of the WordPress codebase, it wouldnโ«t be safe or efficient to have them directly edit the โ«officialโ«‘ source code.
+If a core developer wanted to work on one specific part of the WordPress codebase, it wouldn’t be safe or efficient to have them directly edit the “official” source code.

 Instead, version control lets developers safely work through **branching** and **merging**.